 not funded, and is being resubmitted for new consideration.
 Applicants must

 make significant changes to the application and can only resubmit once the

 summary statement is available.
+Applicants must apply and undergo peer review.
 Additional policies on resubmissions can be

 found in the applicable Application Instruction Guide.
 The previous NIH term